Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 Make sure to take permission before taking photos: Always ask for permission before taking pictures of the locals.
 Some may not feel comfortable being photographed.

-Dispose of trash responsibly: Carry a reusable water bottle and avoid using single use plastics.
+Dispose of trash responsibly: Carry a reusable water bottle and avoid using single-use plastics.
 Throw away your trash in designated places.
-Ask your guide if you can’t find right place.
+Ask your guide if you can’t find the right place.

 Don’t litter and try your best to leave no trace of your visit during the trek.
 Follow the “Leave No Trace” principles.